 If you find yourself stuck in a situation where you aren’t a fan of your coach or the community you signed into, have no fear.

-There are tons of hybrid groups you can search out; the easiest to find is on Facebook.
+You can search out many hybrid groups; the easiest to find is on Facebook.

-These groups are misfits who do programs in their own way and follow their own path.
+These groups are misfits who do programs in their way and follow their path.

-These groups are great for learning about new programs and which ones can be intertwined, hence the name hybrid group.
+These groups are great for learning about new programs and can be intertwined, hence the hybrid group.

 Alternative Beachbody Product Avice

 You will also find cheaper alternatives to products and supplements on these pages.
-Most coaches will hate these pages because not buying Beachbody products is going to affect their commissions directly.
+Most coaches will hate these pages because not buying Beachbody products directly affects their commissions.

-Beachbody products aren’t going to be everyone’s cup of tea though, due to it being a bit pricey or even just the taste might not be the best.
+Beachbody products aren’t going to be everyone’s cup of tea, though, due to them being a bit pricey or even the taste might not be the best.

 These groups make it very helpful.